jtwool/superdead-rules/src/4_combat.md

 Because most characters will not be skilled in fighting, the default is a **hard** **athletics** save.

 ### The Shooting Phase
-Once the movement and hand-to-hand phases have been resolved, combatants in the ranges close, near, and far may declare one target within range of their weapon and make a ranged attack.
+Once the movement and hand-to-hand phases have been resolved, combatants in the ranges close, medium, and far may declare one target within range of their weapon and make a ranged attack.

 All successful ranged attackers roll damage, and damage is evaluated simultaneously for all combatants.